magmaOffenburg/magmaFatProxy/README.md

 - `<simspark-server-Port>`: Port of the soccer server.
 - `<fatproxy-server-port>`: Port on the Fat Proxy's machine to which the players have to connect.

+*Note: when specifying the `--monitorport` parameter, you'll get a warning about an unknown parameter.
+This is expected.
+You don't need to worry about this.*

 ## Command Line Interface